Kashmiri cuisine: Sustainable consumption

 Kashmiri women would previously take extra mutton dishes by packing them in old newspapers or plastic bags that they would carry.
 With time, this tradition became popular, and men soon began travelling with the remaining mutton on their traem (wazwan copper dish).
 In Kashmir, taking leftover food into carrying bags evolved into a movement, and people also granted it social legitimacy.
 Even the elites have joined the cause and begun providing specially made carry bags of leftover food.
 Even the leftover rice is not wasted in marriage functions and is served to animals (dogs, cattle etc.).

+In Kashmir, a now-abandoned practice would use green Chinar leaves in packaging delicate things like mulberry, butter, mutton and cheese.
+This would help these easily contaminable items to stay nontoxic till consumption.